Brú Pension Fund Loan policy

 7.3

-The Fund reserves the right to decline a aloan application based on the loan committee's assessment and the fund's interests as a lender.
+The Fund reserves the right to reject loan applications based on the loan committee's assessment and the fund's interests as a lender.

 8. Cost of loan undertaking